DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Starring: Daniel Day-Lewis, Paul Dano, Kevin J. O’Connor, Ciarán Hinds, Dillon Freasier, Russell Harvard, Paul F. Tompkins, Jim Downey

 Description: A ruthless silver miner, Daniel Plainview (Daniel Day-Lewis), becomes an oil prospector searching for wealth during the Southern California oil boom.
 To win over the hearts and property of the local landowners, he masquerades his adopted son H.W.
 (Dillon Freasier) to appear as a hardworking family man.
-He manages to hide his intentions from most except for the treacherous preacher Eli Sunday (Paul Dano).
+He hides his intentions from most, except for the treacherous preacher Eli Sunday (Paul Dano).

 There Will Be Blood is a cinematic masterpiece with beautiful cinematography, precise direction, a solid screenplay, and one of the best performances from one of the most celebrated actors in Hollywood, Daniel Day-Lewis.
 Both Lewis and cinematographer Robert Elswit won Academy Awards for their contributions to the film.

-There Will Be Blood is considered Paul Thomas Anderson’s greatest film, earning nominations and winning from almost every major film accolade.
+There Will Be Blood is considered Paul Thomas Anderson’s greatest film by many, earning nominations and winning almost every major film accolade.

 2. Magnolia (1999)